jhladik/jhladik.github.io/_posts/2018-03-23-making-programs-y2k-compliant.markdown

 tags: programming software assembly disassembly
 ---

-A program that sets time on my 1982 IBM PC had a Y2K bug in the date print out and I decided to solve it.
-After a very long night, I achieved success.
+A program that sets time on my 1982 IBM PC had a Y2K bug in the date print out and I decided to fix it.
+After a very long night, I succeeded.

 {% include image.html url="/assets/2018-03-23-making-programs-y2k-compliant/0.jpg" description="Before and after the Y2K bug fix." %}